 Academic Disability Coordinators are academic members of staff responsible for ensuring that relevant academic and administrative staff are aware of the student’s support needs and for coordinating Faculty-based support.
 They are also responsible for liaising with the Disability Office as required about the appropriateness of individual reasonable adjustments.
 (See Appendix F for the DC’s Job Description.)

 Administrative Disability Coordinators are professional services members of staff responsible for providing administrative support to the Academic Disability Coordinator through the delegation of tasks.
 Overall responsibility for the function remains with the Academic Disability Coordinator.
-(Link to Code of Practice: Guidance on Reasonable Adjustments.)
+(See also Guidance on Reasonable Adjustments.)

 Heads of Academic Units are responsible for ensuring that an Academic Disability Coordinators available within the department and for the health and safety of disabled students.
 This includes ensuring that a Personal Emergency Evacuation Plan is provided to any disabled student who requires one.
 Heads of Academic Departments are also responsible for ensuring that anticipatory approaches are agreed on an annual basis and that inclusive approaches and reasonable adjustments are in place for assessments organised within the department, including in-class tests.